pljakobs/esp_rgb_webapp2/README.md

 ### Project phases
 #### Phase 1: reimplement the currently existing
-*The biggest driver to reimplement the UI is the fact that I have changed the underlying structure such that an OTA now only uses a single image rather than a separate app and spiffs image (the webapp is embedded in the firmware as flash strings, making the update a monolith and the resulting system less reliable to SPIFFS health).
+*The biggest driver to reimplement the UI is the fact that I have changed the underlying structure such that an OTA now only uses a single image rather than a separate app and spiffs image (the webapp is embedded in the firmware as flash strings, making the update a monolith and the resulting system less dependent on SPIFFS health).
 On the controller side, I will have to change the OTA API such that it only pulls that one image rather than two.
 I could probably get away with the current frontend, but ... there is more I want to change, so why not start here.
 So in future, the frontend will call the API with just a single image url.
 That has to be coded.*
 For phase one, all I really intend to achieve is a feature complete re-implementation of the current UI with the change to the OTA call noted above.
 That's all.